Plagiatus/MinecraftBase64ToBinary/README.md

 ## Limitations

 - Minecraft 1.20.2 and above.
-- Due to the way the system is implemented, it does not support the 64th base64 character "`/`".
-I have chosen to use "`_`" instead for both in- and outputs.
 - There is no quadruple group checking (as would be needed for ASCII <-> Base64 encoding), just plain old bits to base64.
 As such, padding characters ("`=`") will be ignored / not created.
 - If the binary sequence length is not dividable by 6, it will be padded with 0 at the end.